TaskarCenterAtUW/InterpreterMatch/Notes.md

 * IRB:
     * Consider types of CITI training needed -- include in IRB to get approval of which trainings are necessary before actually completing them in case they are incorrect.
     * Work with PI to come up with appropriate consent documents for different types of interaction with subjects (this is a big focus in filling out the IRB so they need to be prepared carefully beforehand unless the study is exempt).
-    * When in doubt, contact the IRB office with questions and they can guide you along the right path (e.g., is my study heading towards exemption, review, or full board review?)
+    * When in doubt, contact the IRB office with questions and they can guide you along the right path (e.g., is my study heading towards exemption, review, or full board review?).
+    * Consider whether any parts of the overall study are IRB exempt, so those parts of the study can be acted upon earlier.
-* Set up GitHub repo (with appropriate permissions and associations with )
+* Set up GitHub repo (with appropriate permissions and associations with the correct organizations).
+* Create a mailman list or email dedicated to the research group/project.

 ## Second Phase: Development and Implementation
 * We chose to use: GitHub pages, Firebase, Bootstrap